stensones/GD-92/README.md

 # GD-92
 Want to create your own GD-92 solution in .NET Core?
-This GitHub project implments the core of the [GD-92 v2.2 specification](https://github.com/stensones/GD-92/blob/master/gd92.pdf)
+This GitHub project implments the core of the [GD-92 v2.2 specification](https://github.com/stensones/GD-92/blob/master/gd92.pdf) or it will if I ever find the time to complete it!

+**WARNING** Right now this is very incomplete!

 ## NuGet packages
 The Domain model for you to use in your projects.
 This contains the `entities`, `value objects`, etc.. that GD-92 defines.